 During all years of training in the Urology Residency, residents participate in the day-to-day operations of the service, which includes active involvement in the diagnostic evaluation of urologic patients as well as pre- and postoperative care.
-You accumulate surgical experience in both traditional open techniques and newer endoscopic and laparoscopic operations.
+Under mentorship training, you gain surgical experience in both traditional open techniques and newer endoscopic and laparoscopic operations.

-The first year of the Urology Residency (PGY-2) is designed to train you in the recognition of uropathology and fundamentals of evaluation and management.
-You become familiar with urologic diagnosis, the basics of endoscopy and the management of urologic oncology patients.
+The second year of the Urology Residency (PGY-2) is designed to train you in the recognition of uropathology and fundamentals of evaluation and management.
+You become familiar with urologic diagnosis, the basics of endoscopy, and the management of urologic oncology patients.

-The first-year urology resident is trained in basic operative skills and receives in-depth experience with common and uncommon urologic disease processes.
-This PGY-2 year concludes with two months of pediatric training at Nemours Children's Clinic.
+The second-year urology resident is trained in basic operative skills and receives in-depth experience with common and uncommon urologic disease processes.
+This PGY-2 year concludes with two months of pediatric training at Nemours Children's Specialty Care in Jacksonville, Florida.

-The second and third years of urology (PGY-3 and PGY-4) provide intensive training in endourology, female urology, urodynamics, infertility, erectile dysfunction, and urologic oncology.
-Four months of the PGY-4 year are spent in the continuation of pediatric urology.
-Rotations in urologic oncology offer significant exposure to patients with prostate, bladder, and renal cancer.
+The third and fourth years of urology (PGY-3 and PGY-4) provide intensive training in endourology, female urology, urodynamics, infertility, erectile dysfunction, and urologic oncology.
+Four months of the PGY-4 year are spent in completion of pediatric urology.
+Two-month rotations in urologic oncology provide focused exposure under a mentor specializing in kidney cancer, or prostate cancer, or bladder cancer.

-The final year of urology (PGY-5) consists of hospital and clinical rotations in adult urology and a chief resident clinic.
-This experience allows the resident-in-training to transition to practice and mature into a knowledgeable, confident and skillful urologic surgeon who is capable of thinking independently, carrying out complex operations, and handling office-based tasks.
+The final year of urology (PGY-5) consists of hospital and clinical services in adult urology.
+This experience has been designated as a Transition to Independent Clinical Practice.
+Three afternoons each week (Tuesday, Wednesday, Thursday) one chief has their own clinic.
+Each morning, and all-day Monday and Friday, one chief chooses major cases to scrub, while the other chief is assigned a subspecialty rotation.
+This allows the resident-in-training to transition to practice and mature into a knowledgeable, confident, and skillful surgeon who is capable of thinking independently, handling office-based procedures, and carrying out complex operations.